tatey/lifx-http-client-ruby/README.md

 # LIFX::HTTP

-A nice Ruby client for the LIFX HTTP API.
-No external dependencies.
+A nice Ruby client for the LIFX HTTP API that has external dependencies.
+Generate a personal access token at https://cloud.lifx.com/settings.

 ``` ruby
 lifx     = LIFX::HTTP::Client.new(access_token: 'c87c73a896b554367fac61f71dd3656af8d93a525a4e87df5952c6078a89d192')